Contrastive Predictive Coding Supported Factorized Variational Autoencoder for Unsupervised Learning of Disentangled Speech Representations: Introduction

 \section{Introduction}

 Disentangling factors of variation in data recently attracted increased interest for many modalities.
-Learning disentangled representations with no or only little supervision is a promising approach to make use of the vast amounts of unannotated data available in the world.
 Disentangled representations are considered useful in two ways.
 First, they can improve performance for various downstream tasks, which are learned on a small amount of labeled data.
-In particular, it can yield improved robustness against train-test mismatches if the factors which are informative about the task can be successfully disentangled from the variations caused by a domain shift.
+In particular, it can yield improved robustness against train-test mismatches if the factors that are informative about the task can be successfully disentangled from the variations caused by a domain shift.
 Second, in a disentangled representation certain factors can be modified while keeping the rest fixed, e.g., changing the lighting in an image without changing the content.
-For the purpose of learning disentangled representations from unannotated data it is required that the disentangling approach requires no or only little supervision and scales to large databases.

-In this paper we tackle disentanglement of speech signals such that we separate speaker attributes and content attributes into two disjoint representations.
-Successful disentanglement not only provides a speaker independent representation of the linguistic content of a sentence but also allows to perform voice conversion by exchanging the speaker attributes.
+Learning disentangled representations with no or only little supervision is particularly interesting, because it can make use of the vast amounts of unannotated data available in the world.